JustHm228/OldFashionedLimits/README.md

 To install the data pack to your Minecraft world, you should:
 1. Open the world creation screen.
-2. Go to "Data packs" section.
+2. Go to "Data packs" menu.
-3. Drag and drop this data pack in the game window.
+3. Drag and drop this data pack to the game window.
-4. Agree with experimental content warning.
+4. Accept/ignore the experimental content warning.
-5. Create the new world.
+5. Create a new world.

 #### Install as mod: